How To Change Location on Android Easily and Safely

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-You can change the location on your Android phone by altering your settings, changing app permissions, or using a virtual private network (VPN).
+You can change the location on your Android phone by altering your settings, changing app permissions, using a virtual private network (VPN), or spoofing your GPS location with Surfshark.

 There are multiple benefits to changing the current location on your Android device.
-It may boost your privacy, protect your data, and give access to regional content on streaming services.
+Using a VPN to obtain a new IP address can enhance your privacy, safeguard your data, and provide access to regional content on streaming services.

 The best option depends on your needs, so let's dive into how to change your location on Android with each of these strategies.